If you are local you can take advantage of my stringing service, UK, North Hampshire.

 Gut being the most expensive and a basic synthetic the cheapest option.
 But for most people who have reasonable rackets I would recommend going hybrid.
 Because multifilaments are prone to wearing but comfortable, and polys last long but can be hard on the arm.
 A mix is a nice option for many.

 I want to clarify on 'last long'.
 When a racket is strung the machine tension may be, say 53lbs (approx 24Kg).
 Due to slippage, friction, knot, technique - then actual tension may be a 1lb or so off.
-But even without playing overnight the tension can drop naturally by between 10-15%, depending on the type of string.
+But even without playing, overnight the tension can drop naturally by between 10 or so percent, depending on string.

 But you should not be concerned by this, and just request the tension you like.
 You should try not to get too obsessive about this as it shouldn't be the thing that makes or breaks your tennis performance.
 In my humble opinion, having the right racket that suits your swing and one you can handle for me is more critical.
 The strings have to be a quality you are happy with and of a tension that works.
 Getting 1lb obsessive seems to me verging on the superstitious.